Norma Triangle: Notable landmarks and buildings

 Lloyd Wright Home and Studio located at 858 Doheny Drive.
 The home and studio was designed by and constructed for Lloyd Wright in 1927.
 Wright, eldest son of noted architect Frank Lloyd Wright, lived and worked from the location from 1927 until his death in 1978.

+824 North Robertson Blvd.
+Originally constructed in 1921 as a lace factory, the building is one of the neighborhood's most significant historical links to the silent film era.
+It was utilized for rehearsals and independent production by film star Norma Talmadge, whose presence in the area is credited with giving the Norma Triangle its name.
+In 1956, the space was purchased by legendary designer Tony Duquette, who converted the "ruined" film studio into his primary residence and "maximalist" design salon, hosting cultural figures such as Aldous Huxley and Arthur Rubinstein.
+From 1970 to 2012, it housed the Margo Leavin Gallery, a landmark of the Los Angeles contemporary art scene.
+Since 2015, the building has served as the headquarters for Annapurna Pictures.

 The San Vicente Bungalows located at 845 San Vicente Blvd.
 The famed hotelier Jeff Klein bought the nine-bungalow complex in 2013 and after a "six-year renovation estimated to have cost $50 million" opened it up in 2019 as a private clubhouse.
 Renovations included moving one of the bungalows built circa 1899 to a location across the street and converting it to Hotel 850.
 Prior to the renovations, the bungalows were known as the San Vicente Inn and "operated as a “clothing-optional” gay resort and developed a reputation as a place for drug abuse and prostitution."

 The West Hollywood Elementary is the only public elementary school in WeHo, located at 970 North Hammond St. near Harratt.

 The First Baptist Church of Beverly Hills is located in the Norma Triangle neighborhood at 9025 Cynthia Street.
 It was "built by members of the Dutch Reform Church in the 1920s, the First Baptist is the only remaining church from the Town of Sherman... was officially designated an Historic Site in 1993 by the City of West Hollywood."

 9091 Santa Monica Blvd.
 Built in 1924, this building "once housed a drug store and many other businesses over the years.
 It is unique in that it had second floor apartments, something that was rare for buildings of that period."
 The building had been vacant for over 25 years before being bought by developer Taylor Megdal of Megdal and Associates to upgrade it into a 2,285 square-foot boutique hotel, restaurant, and cafe.
 The hotel plans to open in 2019 with six guest rooms on the second floor.